RomiLoni/Engine-Sensor-Analytics/README.md

 - **out/samples/** — a handful of preview figures.
 - **requirements.txt** — Python dependencies (pandas, numpy, matplotlib, xlsxwriter).
 - **LICENSE** — MIT (open for reuse).
+- **out/engine_analysis_export_sample.xlsx** — trimmed demo version of the full Excel report.
+  The complete report (~32 MB, 200+ plots) is too large for GitHub’s web upload limit,
+  but can be reproduced by running the notebook locally.

 ---